Section 8 Grounds for Possession Under the Renters' Rights Act: The Full List

 Discretionary.
 4 weeks' notice.

-Ground 12 — breach of tenancy
+Ground 12 — Can I evict for breach of the tenancy agreement?

 Discretionary.
 2 weeks' notice.

-Ground 13 — deterioration of the property
+Ground 13 — Can I evict for deterioration of the property?

 Discretionary.
 2 weeks' notice.